PCMDI/pcmdi.github.io/projects/cmip5/index.md

 The CMIP5 (CMIP Phase 5) experiment design has been finalized with the following suites of experiments:

-I   Decadal Hindcasts and Predictions simulations,
+1. Decadal Hindcasts and Predictions simulations,
-II  "long-term" simulations,
+2.  "long-term" simulations,
-III  "atmosphere-only" (prescribed SST) simulations for especially computationally-demanding models.
+3.  "atmosphere-only" (prescribed SST) simulations for especially computationally-demanding models.